 Much to my surprise, on Jacob’s 17th birthday and just a few weeks before my 40th birthday, we found out that I was expecting.
 After so many difficult pregnancies and losses, and years without getting pregnant, I was in shock and thrilled when my Doctor told me I was pregnant!!

 I was considered a high-risk pregnancy.
-Because of my history, and my age, my Doctor monitored me very closely from the beginning.
-On a routine blood draw, we found out my progesterone levels were very low.
+Because of my history, and my age, my Doctor, monitored me very closely from the beginning.
+On a routine blood draw, we found out my progesterone levels were deficient.
 So we immediately began supplementing with progesterone, and things seemed to be going okay.
-I was thankful with each day that I was pregnant.
+I was thankful for each day that I was pregnant.
 We had our first ultrasound, and everything seemed to still be moving right along.
-I got past the first trimester, and began to let my guard down a little.
-When it came time to have another ultrasound, and find out if we were having a boy or girl, I couldn’t wait!
+I got past the first trimester and began to let my guard down a little.
+When it came time to have another ultrasound and find out if we were having a boy or girl, I couldn’t wait!
 I was so excited!!!
-My mother-in-law and my youngest son Ian were with me and all eyes were on the ultrasound screen as we awaited the news, boy or girl?
+My mother-in-law and my youngest son Ian were with me, and all eyes were on the ultrasound screen as we awaited the news, boy or girl?
 The tech told us that we were having a boy!

 Everyone was so happy!
 Everyone, that is, except for the ultrasound Tech who kept taking measurements.
 We noticed that she kept measuring his spine over and over.
 She seemed to be taking a long time, meticulously looking at his different body parts and re-measuring.
 She brought in the doctor… who informed us that it looked like he had a heart condition.
 But that was not all… In addition to that, he also had arms that were not fully developed, and his hands seemed clenched.